Police and Jail Procedures Consultant

 • Inmate housing

 and has authored numerous Rule 26 reports for cases in federal court.
-Mr. Lichten has been accepted as a police practices expert by the Los Angeles County Superior Court Committee of Superior Court Judges who have been appointed to maintain a Panel of Expert Witnesses.
-Mr. Lichten is also a member of the Public Defender’s Office police experts’ databases in Riverside County, San Bernardino County, San Diego County, and Orange County.
+The Los Angeles County Superior Court (throughout Los Angeles County) has appointed Mr. Lichten in excess of 300 times as an expert witness.
+Mr. Lichten is also a member of the Public Defender’s Office police experts’ databases in Riverside County, San Bernardino County, San Diego County, Kern County, San Luis Obispo, Monterey County, and Orange County.

 In 2013, Mr. Lichten earned the designation of Certified Litigation Specialist (CLS) from the Americans for Effective Law Enforcement (AELE).
 The Americans for Effective Law Enforcement was formed in 1966 and opened the Law Enforcement Legal Center in 1973.
 AELE is a research driven educational organization that produces and disseminates legal information through traditional seminars, electronic media, and direct contact.
 Mr. Lichten received his CLS after completing the following litigation-related required training in:

 • Lethal and Less Lethal Use of Force

 • Arrest-Related, Excited Delirium, Sudden In-Custody Death, Jail Suicide

 • Management, Oversight, and Monitoring of Use of Force, including ECW (TASER) Operations and Post-Incident Forensics